 - Correctly match pronouns and antecedents

 We’ve already defined an antecedent as the noun (or phrase) that a pronoun is replacing.
 The phrase “antecedent clarity” simply means that it should be clear who or what the pronoun is referring to.
-In other words, readers should be able to understand the sentence the first time they read it—not the third, forth, or tenth.
-In this section we’ll examine some common sources of antecedent confusion and ways of addressing them.

 Let’s take a look at our first sentence:

 Rafael told Matt to stop eating his cereal.

 When you first read this sentence, is it clear whether the cereal is Rafael’s or Matt’s?
 Is it clear when you read the sentence again?
 Not really, no.

 How would you best revise the sentence above about Rafael and Matt?
 Type your ideas in the text frame below, and then look at the suggested revisions.